Blog

 Power Rogers Obtains $30 Million Settlement for Client after Botched Nephrectomy

 As reported on the front page of the Chicago Daily Law Bulletin, last week a lawsuit on behalf of Steven Karr was dismissed pursuant to a $30 Million Settlement.
-The case was handled by partners Joseph A. Power, Jr. and Joseph W. Balesteri of Chicago personal injury lawfirm Power Rogers
+The case was handled by partners Joseph A. Power, Jr. and Joseph W. Balesteri of Chicago personal injury lawfirm Power Rogers.

 The case involved a botched nephrectomy, which caused permanent and catastrophic injury to Steven Karr.